Mojib-Rsm/Result/README.md

 ## 📖 Overview

-**Result (Bd Result Hub)** is a comprehensive archive of examination results from all education boards in Bangladesh.
+**BD Edu Result** is a comprehensive archive of examination results from all education boards in Bangladesh.
 It covers a wide range of public examinations and, wherever possible, provides **detailed subject-wise marks** for enhanced transparency and insight.

 ---